data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 Even the most basic text analysis techniques will expand your data science toolkit.
 For example, you can use text analysis to count the number of key words that appear in open ended survey responses.
 You can analyze word patterns in student responses or message board posts.

 Analyzing a collection of text is different from analyzing large numerical datasets because words don't have agreed upon values the way numbers do.
 The number 2 will always be more than 1 and less than 3.
-The word "fantastic", on the other hand, has multiple ambiguous levels of degree depending on interpretation and context.
+The word "fantastic," on the other hand, has multiple ambiguous levels of degree depending on interpretation and context.

 Using text analysis can help to broadly estimate what is happening in the text.
 When paired with observations, interviews, and close review of the text, this approach can help education staff learn from text data.
 In this chapter, we'll learn how to count the frequency of words in a dataset and associate those words with common feelings like positivity or joy.